 - Avoid driving at night, as the roads are not very good and, in addition, it can rain heavily.

-We already know why in Costa Rica the phrase Pura Vida (pure life) is said and used for everything.
-Now you need to experience it for yourself.
-We hope this article has been an inspiration and help for you.
-If you have any question, leave us a comment, surely your doubts will help more readers.
+Finally, we can already say that we know firsthand why in Costa Rica the phrase Pura Vida is used for everything.
+Now is your turn to experience it yourself.
+We hope this article has inspired and helped you.
+If you have any question, leave us a comment, surely your questions will help more travelers.
 Pura Vida localguiders!